Summary

 The U.S. Has No Official Language

-While many states have adopted English as their official language, the federal government recognizes the value of linguistic diversity, providing services and materials in multiple languages to accommodate its multicultural population.
+Many states have made English their official language, but the federal government knows how important it is to have a variety of languages so it offers services and materials in many languages to help its diverse population.

 7. More Public Libraries Than McDonald's